United Biscuits produces McVitie’s Digestives, Jaffa Cakes, Jacob’s cream crackers and Carr’s water biscuits.

 Two Scottish biscuit manufacturers, McVitie & Price and Macfarlane Lang merged in 1948 to form United Biscuits, with a capital of £3.5 million.
 The businesses continued to trade under their respective names.

-The Harlesden, London facility became the first fully-automated biscuit factory in the world in 1948, increasing output by 1000 percent.
+The Harlesden, North London, facility became the first fully-automated biscuit factory in the world in 1948, increasing output by 1000 percent.

 United Biscuits held nearly 70 percent of the digestive biscuit market by 1959.
 It was also a leader in the sale of Rich Tea biscuits.